Help for students in rented accommodation

 If you are dealing with a landlord who is intimidating or even threatening, don’t accept this behaviour.
 Get help!
 Please contact Huurteam Utrecht for advice about your specific situation.

 Are you renting a room, studio or apartment in Utrecht and want to know if you are paying too much rent?
-Use the rent calculator at normalehuur.nl.
+Use the rent calculator at huurcommissie.nl.
 If you are paying too much rent, contact Huurteam Utrecht.
 Huurteam will come and visit your accommodation to calculate the maximum rent that can be charged for your room or apartment and can help you get a reduction in the amount of rent you pay.

 Different rules apply for different types of rent (shared accommodation, self-contained residence, temporary housing, campus contract).
 For more information about tenancy law, please visit the website normalehuur.nl.
 This is an initiative of the students union VIDIUS in co-operation with Huurteam Utrecht.
 VIDIUS also offers legal assistance.
 They can help you if you have any questions or problems with your rented accommodation.